MoseleyBioinformaticsLab/isoenum/README.rst

 Install ``docker``:

-   * Follow instructions to install docker for your system: https://docs.docker.com/engine/installation
+   * Follow the instructions to install docker on your system: https://docs.docker.com/engine/installation

       * Ubuntu_
       * Debian_